 Keep Off the Grass

-A 90 minute briefing aimed at all professionals working with young people.
+A 60 minute briefing aimed at all professionals working with young people who use cannabis.
 The session will focus on:

 building knowledge around the nature and impacts of young people's cannabis use;